skrey/yellow-extensions/features/edit/README.md

 `unchanged` = user has not confirmed pending changes
 `removed` = user has not confirmed pending deletion

+The following files can be configured:

+`content/shared/page-new-default.md` = content file for new page
+`content/shared/page-new-blog.md` = content file for new blog page
+`content/shared/page-new-wiki.md` = content file for new wiki page
+`content/shared/page-error-404.md` = content file for error page

 ## Examples

 Content file with edit link: